 Prior to commencement in full employment services with an employment services provider, YA job seekers who wish to study in a full-time short course must approach Centrelink for approval.

-Principal carers in receipt of YA can fully satisfy their participation requirements by undertaking at least 30 hours of study (including any contact and non-contact hours) per fortnight in accordance with their EPP.
+Principal carers in receipt of YA can fully satisfy their participation requirements by undertaking at least 30 hours of approved study (including any contact and non-contact hours) per fortnight in accordance with their EPP.

 In general, social security law precludes full-time students from receiving NSA if they are eligible for Austudy or for YA as a full-time student.
 NSA is a payment for people who are unemployed and looking for work.
 It is not a payment for full-time students.